Ethnomethodology/Themely/README.md

     *   **PII Redaction:** Automatically redact sensitive information (like names, emails, phone numbers) using Microsoft Presidio Analyzer, with a new redacted column created.
 *   **AI-Assisted Thematic Coding:**
     *   Choose between OpenAI or Google Gemini for generative AI tasks.
-    *   Generate initial thematic codes based on user-defined prompts.
+    *   **Codebook Generation:** Automatically create a shared codebook (concise set of tags) that captures the main patterns in your dataset.
+    *   **Row‑wise Tagging:** Apply the generated codebook to label every Reddit post (up to 5 tags per item).
     *   View and manage AI-generated codes.
 *   **Filtering and Views:**
     *   Filter data based on assigned codes.
     *   Save and load filtered "views" of your data for focused analysis.
-*   **Clustering and Theme Generation (Conceptual & Simulated):**
+*   **Clustering and Theme Generation:**
-    *   Simulate clustering of data based on codes.
+    *   Group related tags into higher‑level themes using embeddings and/or AI-driven clustering.
     *   Generate AI-driven summaries for (simulated) clusters to help identify overarching themes.
 *   **Visualizations:**
     *   Generate word clouds from text data or AI codes.